 The liquidation flowchart for a trader with just ETH as collateral is displayed below:

-If you have both non-USDC assets and USDC as collateral, the liquidator smart contract will determine which collateral will be liquidated with no specific order.
+If you have more than one non-USDC assets as collateral, the liquidator smart contract will determine which collateral will be liquidated with no specific order.

 If after a collateral liquidation a user has bad debt, they will actually pay that debt off when depositing more funds into the exchange.